 The historical centre is divided into four by two long intersecting thoroughfares: one changes name several times and in the oldest section is called via Maqueda; the other, the ancient “Cassaro” is today Corso Vittorio Emanuele that leads down to a seafront full of aristocratic palazzos and the old port area of the Cala, today full of yachts and fishing boats.
 At the centre of this intersection, you can find the Quattro Canti, the octagonal Baroque square portraying the four seasons, the four Spanish kings of Sicily and the four patronesses of the city.

-Of course, this hasty review reveals only a small part of what can be seen in Palermo, the rest you will discover for yourself, but I need to mention at least two places nearby (a quarter of an hour by car) that you must not miss: Monreale with its celebrated Arab-Norman style Cathedral and a breath-taking view over the city and the Conca d’Oro; and Mondello with its many seafood bars and restaurants and, above all, a delightful sandy bay where you can swim in crystal clear waters under the rock of Mount Pellegrino, “the finest promontory in the world” according to Goethe.
+Of course, this hasty review reveals only a small part of what can be seen in Palermo, the rest you will discover for yourself, but we need to mention at least two places nearby (a quarter of an hour by car) that you must not miss: Monreale with its celebrated Arab-Norman style Cathedral and a breath-taking view over the city and the Conca d’Oro; and Mondello with its many seafood bars and restaurants and, above all, a delightful sandy bay where you can swim in crystal clear waters under the rock of Mount Pellegrino, “the finest promontory in the world” according to Goethe.

 Monreale, set on the side of a hill less than 10km from Palermo, is a fundamental stage in an itinerary among the Sicilian Arab-Norman buildings.